blueorange589/miscalculator/ethics.md

 -----
 solving a paradox
 invalidation of hypotesis

 that would make everything (you can imagine) is ethical, including unethical approach of ethics.

+therefore, ethically nothing wrong with racing for front seats

+ethically nothing wrong with disobeying the queue (why lose time? solution is different)

+ethically nothing wrong with the war (except than logical part)

+Nothing wrong with anything, its all ethical